pfheatwole/thesis/source/foil_geometry.rst

 ..
 Explicit vs parametric geometries

-At its most basic, a foil geometry is a surface.
+At its most basic, a foil geometry is the surface of a volume.
 Points on the surface can be defined with explicit coordinates, or they can be generated using functions that encode aspects of the surface's structure.
-Explicit geometries are extremely flexible, but refining an explicit mesh can be very time consuming (in addition to requiring highly detailed geometry data).
+Explicit geometries are extremely flexible (since they can encode arbitrary amounts of detail), but refining an explicit mesh can be very time consuming (in addition to requiring highly detailed geometry data).
 Conversely, parametric geometries model the surface mesh indirectly using parametric functions which encode structural knowledge of the shape.
-In effect, the parameters summarize the structure: a structural parameter communicates more information than an explicit coordinate, which means less work (and less data) is required to specify a design.
+In effect, the parameters summarize the
+structure: a structural parameter communicates more information than an explicit coordinate, which means less work (and less data) is required to specify a design.

 ..
 Advantages of parametric geometries